 Landscape architects plan and design spaces and places.
 They work across a diverse range of environments, from urban to rural, and at scales ranging from the garden to the region.

-As a landscape architect, you’ll join a chartered profession regulated by the Landscape Institute in the UK and recognised internationally.
+As a landscape architect graduate, you’ll be able to join a chartered profession regulated by the Landscape Institute in the UK and recognised internationally.

-Joining one of the UK’s most respected programmes, you’ll develop an understanding of materials, technology, cultural and natural processes, enabling you to design functional and sustainable environments with identity.
+Joining one of the UK’s most respected programmes, you’ll develop an understanding of materials, techniques, cultural and natural processes, and socio-ecological relationships enabling you to design functional and sustainable landscapes with identity and integrity.

 Who should study Landscape Architecture?